 The man … laid his hands on him and after a while examined his feet and legs, then pinched his foot hard and asked if he felt it.
 He said “No”; then after that, his thighs; and passing upwards in this way he showed us that he was growing cold and rigid.
 And then again he touched him and said that when it reached his heart, he would be gone.
 The chill had now reached the region about the groin, and uncovering his face, which had been covered, he said – and these were his last words – “Crito, we owe a cock to Asclepius.
 Pay it and do not neglect it.”
 “That,” said Crito, “shall be done; but see if you have anything else to say.”
 To this question he made no reply, but after a little while he moved; the attendant uncovered him; his eyes were fixed.
 And Crito when he saw it, closed his mouth and eyes.https://en.wikipedia.org/wiki/Conium_maculatum

-The Chavez Park Conservancy has notified Parks management about the presence of several stands of this plant in the DAWN area and urged its removal.
+The Chavez Park Conservancy has notified Parks management about the presence of several stands of this plant in the Native Plant Area and urged its removal.

 Common Yarrow (Achillea millefolium)